inclement/inclem.net/content/20200516-python_android_history.rst

 A key problem point around discussing Python on Android in that the term "native" is overloaded to mean two different things.

-The first refers to simply compiling CPython to run "natively" with the Android kernel and libraries, and this is what the ZDNet article refers to with e.g. the quote "Android devices are now fast enough, and the Android kernel permissive enough, to run CPython itself".
+The first refers to simply compiling CPython to run "natively" with the Android kernel and libraries, just as it does on desktop platforms, and this is what the ZDNet article refers to with e.g. the quote "Android devices are now fast enough, and the Android kernel permissive enough, to run CPython itself".
 This is not a recent development, it has been technically possible for many years, although the article is correct that it comes with disadvantages and not everything works the same as on desktop.

 The second is using the "native" GUI toolkit for the platform.
 On Android that means using the same widget toolkit as normal Java-based